mathiasertl/django-ca/docs/source/quickstart_from_source.rst

 As optional convenience, you can create a symlink to a small wrapper script that allows you to easily run ``manage.py`` commands.
-In the examples below the guide assumes you created this symlink at :file:`/usr/local/bin/django-ca`, but of course name the symlink anything you like:
+In the examples below the guide assumes you created this symlink at :file:`/usr/local/bin/django-ca`, but of course you can name the symlink anything you like:

 .. code-block:: console